karma366/MAthesis-fmri/README.md

 # MAthesis-fmri
-code for preprocessing and analysis of thesis fMRI data
+code for preprocessing and analysis of thesis fMRI data (work in progress)